 - Ingredients: Wild rice, cranberries, nuts, celery, dressing.

-Directions: Cook 1 cup of wild rice according to package instructions.
-In a large bowl, combine the cooked rice with ½ cup of dried cranberries, ½ cup of chopped nuts, and 1 cup of diced celery.
-Drizzle with your choice of dressing, toss to combine, and serve chilled or at room temperature.
+Directions: Cook 1 cup wild rice as the package says.
+In a big bowl mix the rice with ½ cup dried cranberries, ½ cup chopped nuts, and 1 cup diced celery.
+Drizzle your favorite dressing, toss, and serve cold or at room temp.

-- Tips: This salad can be made ahead of time and stored in the refrigerator for a quick lunch or side dish.
+- Tips: Make it ahead and store in fridge for an easy lunch or side dish.

 Unique Cranberry Recipes